Loudspeaker enclosure: Bass-reflex

-Also known as vented (or ported) systems, these enclosures have a vent or hole cut into the cabinet and a port tube affixed to the hole, to improve low-frequency output, increase efficiency, or reduce the size of an enclosure.
+Also known as vented (or ported) systems, these enclosures have a vent or hole cut into the cabinet and a port tube affixed to the hole to improve low-frequency output, increase efficiency, or reduce the size of an enclosure.
 Bass reflex designs are used in home stereo speakers (including both low- to mid-priced speaker cabinets and expensive hi-fi cabinets), bass amplifier speaker cabinets, keyboard amplifier cabinets, subwoofer cabinets and PA system speaker cabinets.
 Vented or ported cabinets use cabinet openings or transform and transmit low-frequency energy from the rear of the speaker to the listener.
 They deliberately and successfully exploit Helmholtz resonance.
 As with sealed enclosures, they may be empty, lined, filled or (rarely) stuffed with damping materials.
 Port tuning frequency is a function of the cross-sectional area of the port and its length.
-This enclosure type is very common, and provides more sound pressure level near the tuning frequency than a sealed enclosure of the same volume, although it actually has less low frequency output at frequencies well below the cut-off frequency, since the rolloff is steeper (24 dB/octave versus 12 dB/octave for a sealed enclosure).
+This enclosure type is very common, and provides more sound pressure level near the tuning frequency than a sealed enclosure of the same volume, although it actually has less low-frequency output at frequencies well below the cut-off frequency, since the rolloff is steeper (24 dB/octave versus 12 dB/octave for a sealed enclosure).
 Malcolm Hill pioneered the use of these designs in a live event context in the early 1970s.

 Vented system design using computer modeling has been practiced since about 1985.
 It made extensive use of the theory developed by researchers such as Thiele, Benson, Small and Keele, who had systematically applied electrical filter theory to the acoustic behavior of loudspeakers in enclosures.
-In particular Thiele and Small became very well known for their work.
-While ported loudspeakers had been produced for many years before computer modeling, achieving optimum performance was challenging, as it is a complex sum of the properties of the specific driver, the enclosure and port, because of imperfect understanding of the assorted interactions.
-These enclosures are sensitive to small variations in driver characteristics and require special quality control concern for uniform performance across a production run.
+In particular, Thiele and Small became very well known for their work.
+While ported loudspeakers had been produced for many years before computer modeling, achieving optimum performance was challenging, as it is a complex sum of the properties of the specific driver, the enclosure and port, because of an imperfect understanding of the assorted interactions.
+These enclosures are sensitive to small variations in driver characteristics and require special quality control attention for uniform performance across a production run.
 Bass ports are widely used in subwoofers for PA systems and sound reinforcement systems, in bass amp speaker cabinets and in keyboard amp speaker cabinets.